-Chinatown is very touristy and popular into locals too since it contains plenty of Chinese restaurants, bakeries, supermarkets, souvenir shops, and other Chinese-run businesses.
-To get in is to jump into a quite successful way of dealing with immigration matters since far from being a ghetto those Chinatowns spread around some countries in the world have become a business opportunity.
+Chinatown is very touristy and popular into locals too.
+Since it contains plenty of Chinese restaurants, bakeries, supermarkets, souvenir shops, and other Chinese-run businesses.

 Enjoy the nightlife in Soho

 Soho is a neighbourhood in the City of Westminster well known for its nightlife.
-It is the centre of various burlesque shows, cool new wave bars, gay and lesbian friendly pubs and the centre of fashion.
+It is the centre of various burlesque shows.
+Also cool new wave bars, LMBTQ friendly pubs we can find here.